gdmoney/quotes/README.md

 -- *John Watson*

-**"Sometimes your joyh is the source of your smile, but sometimes your smile can be the source of your joy."**
+**"Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy."**
 -- *Thich Nhat Hanh*